Du Changjie

-Du Changjie (杜长杰 (杜長傑, Dù Chángjié); born 20 December 1997) is a Chinese footballer who currently plays for Shanghai Jiading Huilong in the China League Two.
+Du Changjie (杜长杰 (杜長傑, Dù Chángjié); born 20 December 1997) is a Chinese footballer who currently plays for Henan FC in the Chinese Super League.

 Club career

 Du Changjie joined Henan Jianye's U-15 academy in 2010.
 In April 2014, he made a brief trial with Bundesliga side Eintracht Frankfurt after his impressive performance at Henan Jianye.
 He was promoted to Henan Jianye's first team squad in the 2015 season.
 He made his senior debut on 23 April 2017, in a 1–0 away defeat against Changchun Yatai, coming on as a substitute for Liu Heng in the 84th minute.